libratbag/libratbag/doc/dbus.rst

         Resolutions can only be set to active, but never to not active - at least one resoultion must be active at all times.
-This property is read-only, use the :js:func:`SetActive()` method to set a resolution as the active resolution.
+This property is read-only, use the :func:`SetActive` method to set a resolution as the active resolution.

-    .. js:attribute:: IsDefault
+.. attribute:: IsDefault

         :type: b
         :flags: read-only, mutable